FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 Name of license for this package, e.g. BSD, GPL, LGPL.
 In order to assist machine readability, only include the license name in this tag.
 For multiple licenses multiple separate tags must be used.
 A package will have multiple licenses if different source files have different licenses.
 Every license occurring in the source files should have a corresponding  tag.
 For any explanatory text about licensing caveats, please use the  tag.

-Most common open-source licenses are described on the [OSI website](https://opensource.org/licenses/alphabetical).
+Most common open-source licenses are described on the [OSI website](https   *//opensource.org/licenses/alphabetical).

-Commonly-used license strings:
+Commonly-used license strings   *

 -    `"Apache-2.0"`